154pinkchairs/dopewars/README.md

 # Dopewars 2D

 This game is being created with the intention of being the best Dopewars game ever.
-Initially it was meant to be just a text-based adventure, but now it is going to use Ebiten, while there will still be a boilerplate branch for CLI.
+Initially it was meant to be just a text-based adventure, but I've decided to use [Ebiten](https://github.com/hajimeoshi/ebiten)

 You are a small time drug dealer in the city of New York.
 After failing one job after another, you have decided to start a small business.
 This game is going to feature: